Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Identify features in WMS layer/README.md

 4. This particular server will produce an identify result with an empty table when there is no identified feature.
 In all other cases, a table with an **OBJECTID** column is added.
 This sample checks for the presence of **OBJECTID** in the HTML, and doesn't display the result if it is missing.
 5. The HTML is displayed in the web view.

-**Note**: the service returns HTML regardless of whether there was an identify result.
+**Note**: The service returns HTML regardless of whether there was an identify result.
 The sample uses a simple rule to hide empty results.

 ## Relevant API